http://developer.netscape.com/docs/index.html

 </script>

-You can define in-line JavaScript in the same manner by just defining elements outside of functions:
+You can define in-line JavaScript in the same manner by just defining elements

 <script language="JavaScript">